 Teasing the groom

 The groom is usually subject to at least one or two rituals before he can get on with his day—the most common being the Q&A session to “prove” his love for the bride: The bridesmaids usually ask a number of private questions concerning their relationship, and the groom is expected to answer or cough up some hongbao in order to be allowed to see his bride.
-If the groom does not prepare enough money or is unwilling to front that much, he can resort to other options:
+If the groom does not prepare enough money or is unwilling to front that much, he can resort to…technology, such as a saw.

 In a few cases, the groom’s parents, who are traditionally respected and might even expect to be served tea by the new couple, become part of the amusements.
 They may be dressed up with extra accessories and signs, usually indicating a strong relationship between the groom’s father and the bride.
 Or the parents may be required to act as horses to pull the wedding car, which may signify they will remain at the service of the new couple.